opentext/storyteller/docs/stl/emp2stl.md

 ## Content Fragments

 Text fragments represent an implicit text object as a top of hierarchy of objects.
-They typically grow with content.
+They typically grow horizontally with content.
+In the _Empower_ environment they are called _Text Messages_.

 ### Singleline Text